Can Large Language Models Capture Dissenting Human Voices?: Postprocessing

 \section{Postprocessing}

 Unlike conventional approaches of fine-tuning models directly on the downstream NLI dataset, one of the challenges in assessing an NLI task is the variability of generated outputs.
-To transform the generated outputs, we conduct postprocessing through a manually crafted dictionary for each option.
+To transform and choose valid options from the generated outputs, we conduct postprocessing through a manually crafted dictionary for each option (\textit{See} Valid option examples on the last page.).